 Black Friday is around the corner, but Black Friday as we’ve known it might be disappearing for good.
 As many as 61% of retailers are expecting an upsurge in sales via social media and now is the time to crank your holiday marketing plans into high gear.
-To increase your sales and ensure you’re ready for the holiday season, incorporate these tips into your existing plans.
+To increase your sales and ensure you’re ready for the holiday marketing season, incorporate these tips into your existing plans.

 Maximize the Customer’s Experience

 Back when brick and mortar stores were the only way for customers to shop, Nordstrom developed a reputation for their excellent customer service.
 In fact, it became legendary spawning retail tales, such as the time Nordstrom accepted a returned set of tires because the tires were purchased at the same location as the famed upscale retailer years earlier.

 You don’t have to accept merchandise that isn’t yours, but you can create a personalized customer shopping experience by providing product recommendations utilizing consumer data points, such as search, shopping cart and purchase histories.